intel-secl/docs/docs/product-guides/SGX Infrastructure/1Introduction.md

 ### SGX Support in Orchestrators

 The SGX Attestation Infrastructure can optionally push the SGX information on compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
-Currently, the Kubernetes and Openstack orchestrators are supported.
+Currently, Kubernetes is supported.

 ### Key Protection